 For this luckless city rebellion to God’s call for mercy (not judgment necessarily) resulted in two thousand years of isolation and grief only to be restored May, 1948.

 Ministers see marriage counseling as a mess

 Too often they will duck behind the scripture, God hates divorce.
 Of course He does.
-He hates liars, slanderers adulterers, drunks, liars, and rebels.
-But what he also hates are people who are keeping a marriage together when one of them has turned his or her back on the Lord, or refused to quit some sort of addiction, or misused money, or sexually abused any person, make or female, or joined a cult.
+He hates liars, slanderers, adulterers, drunks, liars, and rebels too.
+But what he also hates are people who are keeping a marriage together when one of them has turned his or her back on the Lord, or refused to quit some sort of addiction, or misused money, or sexually abused any person, male or female, or joined a cult.
 God hates all this group as well.
 And you as the spouse, are entitled to hate it as well.

 No, you don’t hate the person, but you do not need to be tied to someone in serious sin just because it is hateful.
 And ministers have no business trying to keep those marriages alive when one of them is clearly “dead” as far as the Kingdom promises are concerned.

 For myself, I am not allowed to take sides with either husband or wife.
 I must take sides with the Lord, though I may not know His position on the matter, and certainly I don’t know the history.

 Marriages are not made nor kept by saints, but by sinners.
 And even the best of believers has a limit.
 It is important that the reasons be known to them of course.
 Another man in his 70s just received divorce papers from his wife.
 The lawyer should be ashamed.
 The woman is on mega pills of all sorts and for her to sign anything “legal” is questionable.
 That is not a marriage breakdown but a physical one.

 Every case is different.
 That alone should remind us not to judge too harshly.
 Marriages involve three people, the couple and God, as in the Garden of Eden.
 You will recall then that after the sin was exposed, the marriage was the first thing to get out of whack.

 Denial is a continuing problem